Jens Halfwassen: Life and works

 Like his siblings Insa and Peer, Jens Halfwassen was born in Bergisch Gladbach to Helga Halfwassen, née Becker, and Heinz Halfwassen (born 1929), a businessman, board member of Zanders Feinpapiere AG, councillor and managing director of the Gartensiedlung Gronauerwald.
 He attended the Nicolaus-Cusanus-Gymnasium there from 1969 to 1978.
 In April 1975, Halfwassen appeared as a 16-year-old contestant in the quiz programme Der große Preis with Wim Thoelke on the subject of ‘Louis XIV’.

 From 1978 to 1985, he studied philosophy, history, antiquity and education at the University of Cologne, a period that shaped his entire academic education.
 Halfwassen received a doctoral scholarship from the German National Academic Foundation.
 In 1989, he was honoured with the dissertation Der Aufstieg zum Einen.
 Untersuchungen zu Platon und Plotin summa cum laude.
 From 1990 Halfwassen was a research assistant to Klaus Düsing.
 In 1995, he completed his habilitation with ‘Hegel und der spätantike Neuplatonismus.
 Investigations into the Metaphysics of the One and the Nous in Hegel's Speculative and Historical Interpretation’.
 He was a senior assistant and private lecturer at the University of Cologne until 1997.

-Halfwassen was Heisenberg Professor of the German Research Foundation and Professor of Philosophy at the Ludwig Maximilian University of Munich from 1997 to 1999.
-During this time, he spent a year as a research fellow at the Eberhard Karls University of Tübingen.
-In 1999, he was appointed to a chair in philosophy at the Ruprecht Karls University of Heidelberg.
-Since then he has been Director of the Philosophy Department there.
+Halfwassen was Heisenberg Professor of the German Research Foundation and Professor of Philosophy at LMU Munich from 1997 to 1999.
+During this time, he spent a year as a research fellow at the University of Tübingen.
+In 1999, he was appointed to a chair in philosophy at Heidelberg University.
+Since then, he has been Director of the Philosophy Department there.
 Together with Matthias Baltes and others, he founded the Academia Platonica Septima Monasteriensis in 1999.
-Two years later, he established the Hans-Georg Gadamer Endowed Professorship for Humanities at the University of Heidelberg, which he continuously supervised and organised.
+Two years later, he established the Hans-Georg Gadamer Endowed Professorship for Humanities at Heidelberg University, which he continuously supervised and organised.